balena-io/docs/pages/learn/getting-started.md

 [Live]    Device state settled
 ```

 The {{ $names.cli.lower }} will now watch for changes to all the files within the project, and automatically push changes to the device when detected.
 Let's try making a change to title of our balena welcome page.
-Navigate to the `index.html` file present in the `static` directory of the project.
+Navigate to the `index.html` file present in the `views` directory of the project.
 Open the file and change the title from `Welcome to balena!` to `Hello balena!` and save the file.
 After saving the changes, you can observe {{ $names.cli.lower }} automatically start rebuilding only the parts of the Dockerfile that has been changed.

 ```shell
 [Live]    Detected changes for container hello-world, updating...